By Indira Kasaeva

 To have a flash alert for texts and calls, here’s the set-up: Settings > Accessibility > Audio/Visual > LED Flash for Alerts to be turned on.

 If you aren’t using the Do Not Disturb feature – you should seriously consider it for bedtime.
 Especially for digital health reasons.
 However, if you do use it, play it smart.
 Otherwise, you might end up like me, having an alarming awakening at 2 am because a friend was banging down my apartment door for an emergency, at that stage I had missed 34 calls from them.
 To avoid such major stressors, make sure you have Emergency Contacts added to the bypass list for the Do Not Disturb mode.
 This is customizable for both calls and texts.
 Steps:

 Contacts > Selects The One > Tap “Edit” top right corner > Go to “Ringtone”> Turn “the Emergency Bypass” feature to ON > Tap Done

 Shake It Off

 If you’re typing something and want to delete it – just shake your phone to “undo” the typing.
 Shaking it again will allow you to redo and return it, or give you the option to undo the previous text.
-Much more fun that pressing the delete button!
+Much more fun than pressing the delete button!
 Those who shake their phones a lot for other reasons, also have the option to switch off the feature.

 Head to: Settings > Accessibility > Touch > Shake to Undo – that can be turned on or off.